NHTSA Proposes Electronic Device Features to Reduce Distracted Driving

 This could include a driver mode feature, which simplifies the user interface and makes devices more convenient for drivers.
 The NHTSA also encourages manufacturers to enable devices to be linked to vehicle infotainment systems.

 No matter what changes the NHTSA or aftermarket device manufacturers make, you need to avoid distractions while driving to reduce the risk of a potentially deadly accident.

 Avoid using your cellphone while driving, for calls, texts or other purposes.
 If you need to use a GPS device, program it before you start driving.
 Also, if you are a passenger, offer to make calls or texts for the driver if he or she needs to get in touch with someone while driving.

 Unfortunately, even if you avoid distractions, other drivers might not, putting you and your loved ones at risk.
 If you or a loved one suffer an injury in a crash with a distracted driver, you may have legal recourse.

-Our auto accident attorneys can review your claim for free to help find out if you are entitled to compensation for physical, financial or emotional damages.
+Our experienced auto accident attorneys in South Bend can review your claim for free to help find out if you are entitled to compensation for physical, financial or emotional damages.